 Particular attention will be given to work that develops and tests strategies for using IRIS data to support causal claims.
 Creative instruments and other identification strategies that can be validated in these projects will enhance the value of IRIS data for the research community.
 We also seek projects that develop appropriate comparisons and counterfactuals for studies of academic research contributions to the social good and economic growth.
 To those ends, we hope to support projects that demonstrate the feasibility and value of new data assets that might be linked with IRIS data to further improve its utility.

 A complete application must be submitted to IRIS no later than 11:59 p.m.
-EST on November 1, 2017, including an online application form, complete research proposal (as attachment), signed research proposal cover sheet (as attachment), bio sketch (as attachment) and a letter of recommendation for dissertation awards (as attachment).
-Please note that all applications, including attachments, must be submitted via the Online Application Form.
-A printable version of this form is available to view here: PDF Application Form).
+EST on October 31, 2019.
+All applications, including attachments, must be submitted via the online application form.
+(A printable version of this form is available to preview here: PDF Application Form).
 Incomplete applications will not be considered.

-Recipients are required to attend a three day, face-to-face IRIS Data Camp in Ann Arbor, Michigan in February 2018 (exact dates TBD) where they will meet each other, share and discuss proposed projects and take part in training designed to introduce them to the IRIS data, the VDE environment, and disclosure processes.
+Recipients are required to participate in training designed to introduce them to the IRIS data, the VDE environment, and disclosure processes.
 Recipients will also agree to participate in one or more annual meetings at IRIS (typically scheduled in late September) to present and discuss their work in progress, and participate in peer mentoring and a research community of IRIS data users throughout the year.

 IRIS is grateful to the Alfred P. Sloan Foundation for making possible the funding of these awards.